suardi26/Java-Basic/CRUD (Database)/README.md

   <samp>structures such as tables, indexes, etc. The commands used are CREATE, DROP, ALTER, RENAME.</samp>

-- <samp>Data Manipulation Language (DML) is a SQL command that is used to manipulate records/data in tables. such as SELECT, INSERT, UPDATE, DELETE.</samp>
+- <samp>Data Manipulation Language (DML) is a SQL command that is used to manipulate records/data in tables.</samp>

+  <samp> such as SELECT, INSERT, UPDATE, DELETE.</samp>